Complexity Beyond Incentives: The Critical Role of Reporting Language: Results

 \begin{result}[Reporting interfaces] Relative to SD-DIRECT, neither SD-WEIGHT nor SD-LEX significantly increases accuracy—even in LEX.
-Aggregating across preferences domains, SD-DIRECT yields the highest choice accuracy and the lowest Kendall distance, with significant differences relative to SD-LEX and SD-WEIGHT. \end{result}
+Aggregating across preference domains, SD-DIRECT yields the highest choice accuracy and the lowest Kendall distance; the choice-accuracy differences relative to SD-LEX and SD-WEIGHT are significant.
+Relative performance deteriorates with an interface's expressiveness loss, in line with Hypothesis~3. \end{result}

+\paragraph{Decomposing the interface penalty.} How does each restricted interface's Kendall distance compare with SD-DIRECT's, and how much of the difference is mechanical?
+For each SD-WEIGHT and SD-LEX participant-round we compute the \emph{representational floor} $F_j$---the minimum normalized Kendall distance between her realized true ranking and any ranking the interface can express---and split the difference from SD-DIRECT into two terms:

+The floor is the unavoidable distortion induced by the message space.
+The distance above the floor measures how far reports fall short of the best expressible ranking; because participants were paid through allocations rather than for minimizing Kendall distance, it is not a pure measure of ability to use the interface---it may include strategic adaptation to the restricted message space, imperfect optimization, misunderstanding, translation error, and noise.
+Table~\ref{tab:decomposition} reports the decomposition by interface and preference domain, computing each floor from the participant-round's realized preference profile.